‘Vanderpump Rules’ Star Kristen Doute Discusses ‘Low’ With Stassi Schroder

 Entertainment Tonight also inquired if Kristen thought she would be invited to Stassi and Beau Clark’s upcoming wedding in Italy.
 Kristen is unsure of that answer right now but joked that she wouldn’t crash the big event.
 On a recent episode of Straight Up With Stassi, Stassi revealed she planned on inviting people to her wedding who she saw in her future.
 The author admitted she wasn’t going to invite people just because she had a past with them, but was more focused on people she believes she will have a future with.

 Kristen also alluded to going through major changes in her life, comparing herself to a butterfly.
 The 36-year-old is currently working on a book that will focus on female empowerment.
 She also confirmed she is still single after her split with Brian Carter, which is expected to play out in Season 8.
-The duo are reportedly still very close and consider one another “best friends” but they definitely are not involved in any sort of romantic relationship.
+The two are reportedly still very close and consider one another “best friends” but they definitely are not involved in any sort of romantic relationship.

 Vanderpump Rules will return to Bravo for Season 8 on January 7 at 9 p.m.
 ET.